It might seem at first that all vitamin B12 supplements are the same, but they are not.

-Even though you don’t need one immediately after going vegan (Your body’s vitamin B stores can last for multiple years), you will want to get a supplement at some point because B12 is an essential nutrient.
-It’s also a good idea for vegetarians to get one.
+Even though you don’t need one immediately after going vegan or vegetarian (Your body’s vitamin B stores can last for multiple years), you will want to get a supplement at some point because B12 is an essential nutrient.
+In typical western vegan diets, you won’t get much vitamin B12 from foods themselves (although some are fortified with B12), and a supplement is more of a guarantee anyways.

 There are a few things that make finding a vitamin B12 supplement confusing:

 - There are both vegan and non-vegan B12 supplements.